OpenCerts/opencerts-documentation/docs/migrations/migrate_renderer.md

   {
     id: "certificate",
     label: "Certificate",
-    template: CustomTemplate
+    template: CustomTemplate,
-  }
+  },
 ];
 ```

-To make sure everything is working, you can start storybook or deploy your renderer as explained in [OpenAttestation documentaton](https://openattestation.com/docs/advanced/custom-renderer).
+To make sure everything is working, you can start storybook or deploy your renderer as explained in [OpenAttestation documentaton](https://www.openattestation.com/docs/advanced/custom-renderer).

 After starting storybook the template should look like:
 ![Geekout 2018](/img/docs/migrations/renderer/result.png)